 - Price: $750 up to $30,000+

-- Payment scheme: One time upfront payment, weekly, monthly, or yearly.
+- Payment scheme: One-time upfront payment, weekly, monthly, or yearly.

-SEO and marketing services can be offered as additional service or package inclusions.
+SEO and marketing services can be offered as additional services or package inclusions.
 SEO services have three different types: On-Page SEO, Off-Page SEO, and Technical SEO.
-If your client requires all of those three SEO services, you can charge a one-time project payment anywhere between $5,000 up to $30,000.
+If your client requires all of those three SEO services, you can charge a one-time project payment anywhere between $5,000 to $30,000.
 Marketing services can include email marketing, social media marketing, pay-per-click advertising, and more.
 You can charge per service or per package.
-For example, you can charge email marketing anywhere between $300 up to $5,000.
+For example, you can charge email marketing anywhere between $300 to $5,000.
 Or social media marketing services can be anywhere from $250 up to $10,000 per month.

 - Price: $15 up to $5,000+

-- Payment scheme: One time project payment, weekly, monthly, or yearly.
+- Payment scheme: One-time project payment, weekly, monthly, or yearly.

 - Price: $5 up to $5,000+

-- Payment scheme: One time, weekly, monthly, or yearly.
+- Payment scheme: One-time, weekly, monthly, or yearly.